Expansions of Iterated Stratonovich Stochastic Integrals from the Taylor-Stratonovich Expansion, Based on Multiple Trigonometric Fourier Series. Comparison With the Milstein Expansion: Milstein Expansion and Method of Generatized Multiple Fourier Series

 where the series converges in the mean-square sense.

-Note that the trigonometric functions are the eigenfunctions of the covariance of the Brownian bridge process.
+Note that the trigonometric functions are the eigenfunctions of the covariance operator of the Brownian bridge process.
 That is why the basis functions are the trigonometric functions in the considered approach.

-In \cite{Mi2} (see also \cite{KPW}-\cite{Mi3}) Milstein G.N. proposed to expand (\ref{str}) into repeated series of products of standard Gaussian random variables by representing the Wiener process as the series (\ref{6.5.7}).
-To obtain the Milstein expansion of (\ref{str}), the truncated expansions (\ref{6.5.7}) of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
-This is a complicated procedure that obviously does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of simplest single, double, and triple integrals (\ref{str}) were obtained (see \cite{Mi2}-\cite{Mi3}).
+In \cite{Mi2} Milstein G.N. proposed to expand (\ref{ito}) or (\ref{str}) (for the case $k=2$ and $\psi_1(s), \psi_2(s)\equiv 1$) into iterated series of products of standard Gaussian random variables by representing the Wiener process as the series (\ref{6.5.7}).
+To obtain the Milstein expansion of (\ref{ito}) or (\ref{str}), the truncated expansions (\ref{6.5.7}) of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
+This is a complicated procedure that obviously does not lead to a general expansion of (\ref{ito}) or (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of simplest single, double, and triple integrals (\ref{ito}), (\ref{str}) were obtained (see \cite{Mi2}-\cite{Mi3}).